On the physical process first law for dynamical black holes: Conclusion

-The main outcome of this work is being able to write the first law for entropy changes between two non equilibrium cross sections at the expense of introduction of the extra term $\Delta E$ which has an interpretation as the change of the energy of the horizon fluid in the context of the black hole membrane paradigm.
+The main outcome of the second part of the work is being able to write the first law for entropy change between two non equilibrium cross sections at the expense of introduction of the extra term $\Delta E$ which has an interpretation as the change of the energy of the horizon fluid in the context of the black hole membrane paradigm.
 Note that, we can not assert the sign of the membrane energy unless we demand that the expansion is positive at every cross section.
 This is indeed true because of the Hawking's area theorem.
 But the area theorem requires the assumption of cosmic censorship.
-Therefore, we indirectly require the stability of the black hole under perturbation even if we are interested only in the change of entropy between two intermediate cross sections. \\
+Therefore, we indirectly require the stability of the black hole under perturbation even if we are interested only in the change of entropy between two intermediate cross sections.

-Consider the situation in \gr, where the focussing equation along with null energy condition forces the expansion to decrease as the matter flux perturbs the horizon.
+Consider the situation in \gr, where the focusing equation along with null energy condition forces the expansion to decrease as the matter flux perturbs the horizon.
 So, the expansion remains positive but decreases to zero in the future and the matter flux is used up for two processes.
 First to increase the entropy of the non equilibrium cross sections of the horizon, and secondly to decrease the expansion and increase the membrane energy from negative to zero.
 It is indeed interesting that all these can be easily extended to higher curvature theories like \LL gravity.
-This seems to indicate that the thermodynamic nature of horizon is an universal property independent of the detailed dynamics of gravity.\\
+This seems to indicate that the thermodynamic nature of horizon is an universal property independent of the detailed dynamics of gravity.

 There are several possible extensions of our result.
 We hope that the formalism may be useful to derive a physical process first law for extremal black holes.
 Also, except \gr, the membrane paradigm is developed only for perturbations about a spherically symmetric horizon.
 It would be interesting if more general cases can be compared.
-Another important extension could be to go beyond the linear order of perturbation and understand the effect of dissipative terms.\\
+Another important extension could be to go beyond the linear order of perturbation and understand the effect of dissipative terms.